Network (1976 film): Legacy

-Awards and honors
+Accolades

-At the Academy Awards, Network won three of the four acting awards.
-As of 2023, it is the second of only three films which have accomplished this feat, preceeded by A Streetcar Named Desire (1951) and followed by Everything Everywhere All at Once (2022).
+At the 49th Academy Awards, Network won 3 of the 4 acting awards.
+As of 2024, it is the second of only 3 films which have accomplished this feat, preceded by A Streetcar Named Desire in 1951 and followed by Everything Everywhere All at Once in 2022.

-Peter Finch died before the 1977 ceremony and was the only performer to win a posthumous acting Academy Award (until 2009 when Heath Ledger won Best Supporting Actor).
-The statuette itself was collected by Finch's widow, Eletha Finch, after Chayefsky invited her onstage.
+Peter Finch died before the 1977 ceremony and was the only performer to win a posthumous acting Academy Award until fellow Australian Heath Ledger won Best Supporting Actor in 2008.
+The statuette itself was collected by Finch's widow, Eletha Finch, after Paddy Chayefsky invited her onstage.

-Beatrice Straight's performance as Louise Schumacher occupied only five minutes and two seconds of screen time, making it the shortest performance to win an Oscar as of 2025 (breaking Gloria Grahame's nine minute and 32 second screen time record for The Bad and the Beautiful in 1953).
+Beatrice Straight appeared in only 5 minutes, 2 seconds of screen time, making it the shortest performance to win an Oscar as of 2025 (breaking Gloria Grahame's 9 minute, 32 seconds record for The Bad and the Beautiful in 1952).
+Additionally, Ned Beatty's performance of Arthur Jensen occupied only 6 minutes of screen time, also making it the shortest performance by an actor to be nominated for an Oscar as of 2025.